 — John Burgess (@burgessjs) January 29, 2016

 I personally like the simple writing style.
 It is easy to read and will give you a nice journey into the glory days of the Khmer empire.
-Buy it now on Amazon!
+Buy from Amazon

 4. A Record of Cambodia

 A Record of Cambodia is not a fiction but it is a travel notes written by a Chinese traveler named “Zhou Daguan” who visited Cambodia between 1296-97.